Poetic devices: Free verse

 A poetic form free from limitations of regular metric rhythm and fixed rhyme schemes.
 The lack of regularity and conventional rhyme schemes allows the poet to shape the poem freely.
 Such irregularity and lack of refrain also evoke a sense of artistic expression.
+It may also be the case that the poet works by 'ear' or instinct, generating local hybrid forms that evolve in dialogue with the composition process.

 Examples of free verse include 'A Noiseless Patient Spider' by Walt Whitman.